David Bowie: 1980–1988: New Romantic and pop era

-Tonight (1984), another dance-oriented album, found Bowie collaborating with Tina Turner and, once again, Iggy Pop.
-It included a number of cover songs, among them the 1966 Beach Boys hit "God Only Knows".
-The album bore the transatlantic Top 10 hit "Blue Jean", itself the inspiration for a short film that won Bowie a Grammy Award for Best Short Form Music Video, Jazzin' for Blue Jean.
-Bowie performed at Wembley Stadium in 1985 for Live Aid, a multi-venue benefit concert for Ethiopian famine relief.
-During the event, the video for a fundraising single, Bowie's duet with Mick Jagger, was premiered.
-"Dancing in the Street" quickly went to number one on release.
-The same year, Bowie worked with the Pat Metheny Group to record "This Is Not America" for the soundtrack of The Falcon and the Snowman.
-Released as a single, the song became a Top 40 hit in the UK and US.
+Tonight (1984), another dance-oriented album, found Bowie collaborating with Pop and Tina Turner.
+Co-produced by Hugh Padgham, it included a number of cover songs, including three Pop covers and the 1966 Beach Boys hit "God Only Knows".
+The album bore the transatlantic top 10 hit "Blue Jean", itself the inspiration for the Julien Temple-directed short film Jazzin' for Blue Jean, in which Bowie played the dual roles of romantic protagonist Vic and arrogant rock star Screaming Lord Byron.
+The short won Bowie his only non-posthumous Grammy Award for Best Short Form Music Video.
+In early 1985, Bowie's collaboration with the Pat Metheny Group, "This Is Not America", for the soundtrack of The Falcon and the Snowman, was released as a single and became a top 40 hit in the UK and US.
+In July that year, Bowie performed at Wembley Stadium for Live Aid, a multi-venue benefit concert for Ethiopian famine relief.
+Bowie and Mick Jagger duetted on a cover of Martha and the Vandellas' "Dancing in the Street" as a fundraising single, which went to number one in the UK and number seven in the US; its video premiered during Live Aid.

-Bowie was given a role in the 1986 film Absolute Beginners.
-It was poorly received by critics, but Bowie's theme song, also named "Absolute Beginners", rose to number two in the UK charts.
-He also appeared as Jareth, the Goblin King, in the 1986 Jim Henson film Labyrinth, for which he worked with composer Trevor Jones and wrote five original songs.
-His final solo album of the decade was 1987's Never Let Me Down, where he ditched the light sound of his previous two albums, instead offering harder rock with an industrial/techno dance edge.
-Peaking at number six in the UK, the album yielded the hits "Day-In, Day-Out", "Time Will Crawl", and "Never Let Me Down".
+Bowie took an acting role in the 1986 film Absolute Beginners, and his title song rose to number two in the UK charts.
+He also worked with composer Trevor Jones and wrote five original songs for the 1986 film Labyrinth, which he starred in.
+His final solo album of the decade was 1987's Never Let Me Down, where he ditched the light sound of his previous two albums, instead combining pop rock with a harder rock sound.
+Peaking at number six in the UK, the album yielded the hits "Day-In Day-Out", "Time Will Crawl" and "Never Let Me Down".
 Bowie later described it as his "nadir", calling it "an awful album".
-Supporting Never Let Me Down, and preceded by nine promotional press shows, the 86-concert Glass Spider Tour commenced on 30 May.
-Bowie's backing band included Peter Frampton on lead guitar.
-Contemporary critics maligned the tour as overproduced, saying it pandered to the current stadium rock trends in its special effects and dancing, although in later years critics acknowledged the tour's strengths and influence on concert tours by other artists, such as Britney Spears, Madonna, and U2.
+He supported the album on the 86-concert Glass Spider Tour.
+The backing band included Peter Frampton on lead guitar.
+Contemporary critics maligned the tour as overproduced, saying it pandered to the current stadium rock trends in its special effects and dancing, although in later years critics acknowledged the tour's strengths and influence on concert tours by other artists, such as Prince, Madonna and U2.